-The financial statements have been prepared on the going concern basis, which assumes that the Group will have sufficient funds to continue in operational existence for the foreseeable future.
-The Group ended the year with access to US\$6.6 million of capital, being US\$3.3 million of cash and US\$3.3 million of the loan facility arrangement with SPV Investments Limited announced in February 2020.
-The Board's forecasts for the Group, including due consideration of the business forecasting positive EBITDA in 2021, projected increase in revenues and decreasing cash-burn of the Group and taking account of reasonable possible changes in trading performance including changes outside of expected trading performance, indicate that the Group will have sufficient cash available to continue in operational existence for the next 12 months from the date of approval of the financial statements and beyond.
-No additional funding is considered to be required and based on the Board's forecasts, the Group considers that it will not require additional funding for the foreseeable future for the purposes of meeting its liabilities as and when they fall due.
+The financial statements have been prepared on the going concern basis, which assumes that the Group will have sufficient funds to continue in operational existence for at least twelve months from the date of approval of the financial statements.
+The Group ended the year with access to US\$6.3 million of capital, being US\$3.0 million of cash and US\$3.3 million remaining available to draw down under the loan facility arrangement with SPV Investments Limited announced in February 2020 subsequently ended in February 2022, and in its place the Company secured a £1.5 million overdraft facility with HSBC on 14 April 2022.
+The Board's forecasts for the Group, including due consideration of the business forecasting continuing positive EBITDA in 2022, projected increase in revenues and decreasing cash-burn of the Group and taking account of reasonable possible adverse changes in trading performance including changes outside of expected trading performance, indicate that the Group will have sufficient cash available to continue in operational existence for the next 12 months from the date of approval of the financial statements and beyond.
+Based on the Board's forecasts, the Group considers that it will not require additional funding for the foreseeable future for the purposes of meeting its liabilities as and when they fall due.
 The Board believes that the Group is well placed to manage its business risks, and longer-term strategic objectives, successfully.

-Management has carried out sensitivity analyses of the Group's cash flow models to assess the impact of a range of possible outcomes, including lower than anticipated revenues, and the mitigations that the Group has available to it, including a reduction in overhead costs, active working capital management and the availability of finance from SPV Investments Limited.
-In addition, management continue to assess any ongoing impact of Covid-19 on Group performance, albeit that the Group proved resilient to the challenges posed by the pandemic in 2020.
+Management has carried out sensitivity analyses of the Group's cash flow models to assess the impact of a range of possible outcomes, including lower than anticipated revenues, and the mitigations that the Group has available to it, including a reduction in overhead costs, active working capital management and the availability of finance from HSBC.
 Accordingly, the Directors are satisfied that the Group will continue to be able to meet its ongoing liabilities as and when they fall due in reasonably foreseeable circumstances.